-Note: In deferred recruitment, outgoing EVC officers will continue to serve on EVC.
 The chapter's EVC is the primary administrative group of the chapter during primary/deferred recruitment and COB.
-As members of the EVC, the chapter president, vp. membership, director of recruitment records, director of primary recruitment, director of continuous recruitment, membership adviser and advisory team chair work together to lead the chapter to a successful realization of its recruitment goals.
+As members of the EVC, the chapter president, vp: membership, director of recruitment records, director of primary recruitment, director of continuous recruitment and retention, membership adviser and advisory team chairman work together to lead the chapter to a successful realization of its recruitment goals.
 The committee has broad responsibilities for educating the chapter in recruitment matters, for evaluating its recruitment performance, and making decisions on behalf of the chapter.